rackerlabs/technical-blog/content/blog/2021/2021-03-26-objectrocket-keeps-your-mongodb-healthy-and-available/index.md

 [fault tolerance](https://docs.objectrocket.com/mongodb_available_plans.html)
 combine with [disaster recovery](https://www.rackspace.com/sites/default/files/white-papers/SEC-CDS-Disaster_Recovery-12102.pdf) on the ObjectRocket platform.
 Plus, we back all of this up with smart people&mdash;keeping you safe and stable during your peak times.
-Visit our [Managed MongoDB](https://www.rackspace.com/data/managed-nosql/mongodb) page to learn more.

-<a class="cta blue" id="cta" href="https://www.rackspace.com/data/objectrocket-dbaas">Learn more ObjectRocket at Rackspace.</a>
+<a class="cta blue" id="cta" href="https://www.rackspace.com/data/managed-nosql/mongodb">Learn more about Managed MongoDB.</a>

 Use the Feedback tab to make any comments or ask questions.
 You can also click **Let's Talk** to [start the conversation](https://www.rackspace.com/).